If you are having electrical problems with your car, the problem could be a bad ground strap.

-If your battery is not getting charged fully but the alternator is functioning well the problem could be with the ground strap.
-A battery that is not charging properly can be caused by many factors such as defective terminals or aged battery.
+If your battery is not getting charged fully but the alternator is functioning well, the problem could be with the ground strap.
+A battery that is not charging properly can be caused by many factors such as defective terminals or an aging battery.

 3. Low voltage

 Another sign of a faulty ground strap is that you have low voltage circulating in your car.
 A simple voltage test will reveal whether you are receiving full power.
-A good functioning battery should give you a reading of around 12.6 volts.
-Anything less than this is an indication of the battery not being charged completely.
+A well-functioning battery should give you a reading of around 12.6 volts.
+Anything less than this is an indication of the battery not being completely charged.

 4. Problems starting your car

-If low power is flowing to the ignition system and stator then your car will not start.
-The car can also not start due to engine problems or lack of fuel.
+If low power is flowing to the ignition system and stator, then your car will not start.
+The car may also not start due to engine problems or lack of fuel.
 However, if the problems with starting are accompanied with any of the above symptoms then the problem can be a bad ground strap.